Hollande won't let Berlin deter his growth drive

 Hollande’s aides say he will seek a compromise with Merkel and his aim is to get their relationship off on a good footing, but they also say he will stand firm on his basic principles.

-Analysts see it unlikely Hollande would risk any conflict that would alarm markets over his commitment to deficit goals.
+Analysts see it unlikely Hollande would risk any conflict that would alarm markets over his committment to deficit goals.

 “It’s not Francois Hollande’s style to seek conflict.
 He is a man who has built his career on consensus and conciliation and he will want to form a bond with Merkel,” he added.